 Most spotting scopes even the ones with the simplest construction are coated with a thin film of magnesium fluoride which in turn results in better light transmission.

-With the best spotting scopes, you’ll be getting an outstanding color correction and sharp images.
+With the best spotting scopes, you’ll be getting outstanding color correction and sharp images.
 Such is the best choice to go for if you love nature and bird watching.
 When it comes to planetary lunar viewing the chromatic aberration is virtually eliminated so as to give you the best views.